'Caddo Lake' review: Muddled and confusing

 There's a lot more to this, including twisty complications that are best left unrevealed.
 The picture is written and directed by the tandem of Celine Held and Logan George.

 MY SAY "Caddo Lake" is one of those movies that's best understood as a giant puzzle.
-It's a collection of elliptical moments and convoluted threads that don't play as much until they find their way together to complete the big picture.
+It's a collection of elliptical moments and convoluted threads that don't resonate much until they find their way together to complete the big picture.

 Because it's so hard to comprehend what the narrative is doing, the success of the film depends on the journey toward the destination being worth the commitment.